martinbiel/StochasticPrograms.jl/README.md

 ```

-In addition, the `EV` command can be used to obtain the optimal value of the expected value problem directly.
+In addition, the `EV` command can be used to obtain directly the optimal value of the expected value problem:

 ```julia
 julia> EV(sp)